dgh1818/flutter_flutter/README.en.md

       ```
        Oops; flutter has exited unexpectedly: "PathNotFoundException: Cannot open file, path = 'D:\code\.ohos\build-profile.json5' (OS Error:  The system cannot find the specified file。，error = 2)".
        A crash report has been written to D:\code\flutter_01.log.
       ```

+19. White screen, crashes, or similar issues occur when running the emulator.
+    1. The emulator only supports Mac (arm64) and does not yet support Mac (x86) or Windows.
+    2. Since the emulator does not currently support Vulkan, please try following the steps in section 2.1.
+Disable Impeller and try again.

+20. Compilation or runtime failure in Flutter profile mode
+    1. Please add the `buildModeSet` field in the OHOS project `build_profile.json5`.
+You can refer to [complex_layout](https://gitee.com/harmonycommando_flutter/flutter/blob/oh-3.22.0/dev/benchmarks/complex_layout/ohos/build-profile.json5).
+    2. Error message:
+      ```
+      hvigor ERROR: Build mode 'profile' used in command line is not declared in buildModeSet in /xxx/example/ohos/build-profile.json5.
+      ```

 [More FAQ](https://gitee.com/openharmony-sig/flutter_samples/blob/master/ohos/docs/08_FAQ/README.md)